techinessoverloaded/iOSAppDevBasics/functions.md

 ```

 ### Function Types
 Every Function in Swift has a specific Function Type, made up of the Parameter Types and the Return Type of the Function.
 With the support for Function Types comes the support for Function Objects (Just like **C/C++/Python** Function Objects or **Java** Functional Interfaces or **C#** Delegates).
 So, functions can also be assigned to `var` or `let` and used like Other Types.
 Even the Function Type returned by the `type(of: )` Function can be compared to check the type just like how it is done with `Int` or other types.
-A Function Type is represented by means of Tuples and Arrow `->`.
+A Function Type is represented by means of Tuples for Parameters and Return Type and an Arrow `->` for showing Return Type.
+As mentioned earlier, the `Void` type is represented as an empty Tuple `()`.

 **Example 12.1:**
 ```swift